 You won’t find a built-in document editor within signNow.

-Additionally, signNow caps usage limits to 100 invites per user/year and reserves higher-end security features for its enterprise-level plans.
+Additionally, signNow caps usage limits to 100 invites per user/year on standard and business pro plans and reserves higher-end security features for its enterprise-level plans.

 If your business relies on complex document workflows, strict regulatory compliance, custom white-labeling, or high-volume sending, signNow might not be the most suitable fit.

-As an e-signing tool, SignEasy combines digital signatures and limited document management into a streamlined user experience.
+As an eSigning tool, Signeasy combines digital signatures and limited document management into a single user experience.

-This platform is ideal for individuals prioritizing quick turnaround times and routine document signing who aren’t necessarily looking for an abundance of complex features.
+This platform is ideal for individuals who prioritize quick turnaround times and routine document signing and aren’t necessarily looking for an abundance of complex features.

 You’ll need to finalize documents in a word processor or PDF editor before uploading to SignEasy and using its drag-and-drop toolkit to add signature fields and other form elements.